-TTTTA / DECCRIPTION ITEM DESCRIPTION ☐ New Campaign Is the candidate running for another state-level office (not federal, county, municipal, or school district)?
-YES: Use the checklist for "Transitioning to a New Candidate Committee" available at www.ethics.ok.gov NO: Use this "Dissolution Checklist".
-Office Holders Was the candidate elected to the office for which the committee was formed?
-YES: The candidate may keep the committee open and use the funds for officeholder expenses or surplus funds, until its mandatory dissolution date.
+ITEM DESCRIPTION ☐ New Campaign Is the candidate running for County, Municipal, or School District Office?
+YES: Use the checklist for "Transitioning to a New Candidate Committee" available at www.ethics.ok.gov.
+NO: Use this "Dissolution Checklist". ☐ Office Holders Was the candidate elected to the office for which the committee was formed?
+Holders YES: The candidate may keep the committee open, and use the funds for officeholder expenses or surplus funds, until its mandatory dissolution date.
 See the Mandatory Dissolution section below.
-NO: Is the candidate currently completing a term for elective office? • YES.
-The candidate may use up to the amount of funds transferred from the committee used to elect the candidate for officeholder expenses until the current term of office is completed. • NO. The candidate committee has two years after the election for which the committee was formed to dissolve and file a final report with the Ethics Commission.
-Continue with the dissolution checklist.
-Calendar Mandatory Dissolution Date Determine the mandatory dissolution date and calendar it to ensure the committee is dissolved timely. • Not elected: Dissolve no later than 2 years after the general election. • Elected : The dissolution date is tied to the term of office for which the candidate was elected and will be either 2, 4, or 6 years after the general election.
-For example, a candidate elected during the 2020 elections to a 4-year term of office will be required to dissolve no later than November 3, 2024.
+NO: Is the candidate currently completing a term of office for which s/he was previously elected? • YES .
+The candidate may use up to the amount of funds transferred from the committee of the campaign for which s/he was elected for officeholder expenses until the current term of office is completed. • NO. The candidate committee has two years after the election for which the committee was formed to dissolve and file a final report with the Ethics Commission.
+Continue with the dissolution checklist. ☐ Calendar Mandatory Determine the mandatory dissolution date and calendar it to ensure the committee is dissolved timely. • Not elected: Dissolve no later than 2 years after the general election.
+Dissolution Date • Elected: The dissolution date is tied to the term of office for which the candidate was elected and will be either 2, 4, or 6 years after the general election.
+For example, a candidate elected during the 2024 elections to a 4 year term of office will be required to dissolve no later than November 5, 2028.
 Funds remaining in a committee 90 days after the mandatory dissolution date will be forfeited to the general revenue fund. ☐ Sell Does the committee have any of the following items?
-Committee Assets • Office furniture or equipment (desk, copiers, etc.) • Appliances (coffee maker, refrigerator, etc.) • Electronics (iPad, cell phones, cameras, etc.) • Any other tangible asset(s) YES: The committee may contribute assets to another state candidate committee up to the contribution limits or may: • Sell the Assets .
+Committee Assets • Office furniture or equipment (desk, copiers, etc.) • Appliances (coffee maker, refrigerator, etc.) • Electronics (iPad, cell phones, cameras, etc.) • Any other tangible asset(s) YES: The committee has two options as follows: • Sell the Assets .
 Sell assets for Fair Market Value (FMV), even to officers, candidates, and family members. o Deposit funds into Committee Depository.
-Report funds received as "other funds" not contributions. o Keep records of the sale.
+Report funds received as "other funds" not contributions. o Keep records of the sale .
 Keep all records of the sale and how FMV was determined for at least 4 yrs.
-NO: Move on to the next step. ☐ Pay Debts, Otherwise Resolve Debts, & Report Debts as required Does the committee have any of the following?
-If "yes," continue below or if "no," move to next section: Outstanding invoices for services Outstanding invoices for goods Loans Any other debts or outstanding payments YES: The candidate committee must do the following to resolve debt: • Sell assets.
+NO: Move on to the next step.
+Resolve Debt Does the committee have any of the following?
+Outstanding invoices for services Outstanding invoices for goods Loans Any other debts or outstanding payments NO: Move on to the next step.
+YES: Review the following: Sell assets.
 Pay off the debt through funds raised through sale of assets.
-See "Sell Committee Assets" section. • Loan Forgiveness.
-A candidate or other 3 rd party can "forgive" a loan to the committee that is unable to be repaid. o The forgiven amount is a contribution to the candidate committee and subject to contribution limits. o Forgiveness is reported using the "Loans" tab in The Guardian System.
+See "Sell Committee Assets" section.
+Loan Forgiveness.
+A candidate or other 3rd party can "forgive" a loan to the committee that is unable to be repaid.
+The forgiven amount is a contribution to the candidate committee and subject to contribution limits.
+Forgiveness is reported using the "Loans" Schedule C.